-Established in 1979 (and modified in 1991), this award enables overseas archivists, who are already in the United States or Canada for training, to augment their experience by traveling to the Annual Meeting of the Society of American Archivists.
+Established in 1979 (and modified in 1991), this award enables international archivists, who are currently training or studying in the United States or Canada, to augment their experience by traveling to the Annual Meeting of the Society of American Archivists.

 Sponsor and Funding:

 The Society of American Archivists Foundation, in honor of Oliver Wendell Holmes, who joined the National Archives staff in 1935 and served in many capacities, including that of executive director of the National Historical Publications Commission.
 Holmes was a Fellow of SAA and past president.

 The committee is composed of three members of the Society and one of the co-chairs of the SAA Awards Committee (ex officio).
 One member of the subcommittee shall be appointed each year by the SAA President-elect to serve a three-year term.
 The senior member of the subcommittee in years of service shall serve as its chair.

 All applications shall be submitted to SAA by February 28 of each year.
 CLICK HERE to download the nomination form.

 A certificate and a cash award consisting of the income of the prize fund for that year, which is divided between or among recipients.
 Also included is complimentary registration to the SAA Annual Meeting in the year in which the travel award is received.

 Oliver Wendell Holmes Travel Award Recipients: